LoanpyDataHub/gerstnerhungarian/docs/mkcldf.rst

            })

-In this final step we are creating the table ``cldf/entries.csv``, which will serve as input for the loanword searching algorithm loanpy later on.
+In this final step we are creating the table ``cldf/entries.csv``, which will serve as input for the loanword searching module of the loanpy library later on.
 This table contains the same amount of rows as ``raw/Gerstner-2016-10176.tsv``, so it is unfiltered.
 The columns ``Headword`` ``Year`` ``Etymology`` and ``Loan`` are directly taken from the raw file.
-The primary key ``ID`` was already defined in the beginning of the ``cmd_makecldf`` method and stored in the ``idxs`` object, through which we are looping at the moment. ``Language_ID`` is the only foreign key, pointing to the one language in ``cldf/languages.csv``.
+The primary key ``ID`` was defined in the beginning of the ``cmd_makecldf`` method and was stored in the ``idxs`` object, through which we are looping at the moment. ``Language_ID`` is the only foreign key, pointing to the one language in ``cldf/languages.csv``.
 There are two columns that will contain processed information.
-One is ``Segments``: These are IPA transcriptions from cleaned data, tokenised and segmented into clusters of consonants and vowels.
+One is ``Segments``: These are IPA transcriptions from cleaned data, tokenised and segmented.
 This step has to be done using the `epitran <https://pypi.org/project/epitran/>`_ library, since pylexibank's automatic orthographic transcription can only be used in ``cldf/forms.csv``, which in our case contains only filtered data.
 The second, and most important column for further analysis is ``f"rc{HOWMANY}"``.
-``rc`` stands for "reconstruct" and "100" for the number of guesses or false positives per attempted reconstruction.
-The reconstruction itself if a regular expression, created by the `*reconstruct* method of loanpy.scapplier's Adrc class
+``rc`` stands for "reconstruct" and HOWMANY for the number of guesses or false positives per attempted reconstruction that we have defined in the beginning.
+The reconstruction itself is a regular expression, created by the `loanpy.scapplier.Adrc.reconstruct
 <https://loanpy.readthedocs.io/en/latest/documentation.html#loanpy.scapplier.Adrc.reconstruct>`_.

 This is how your console should approximately look like after the conversion:

 .. image:: consoleoutput.png
+   :alt:  (venv) viktor@viktor-Latitude-5430:~/Documents/GitHub/gerstnerhungarian$ bash hun.sh
+          INFO    running _cmd_makecldf on gerstnerhungarian ...
+          INFO    added concepts
+          INFO    added languages
+          INFO    FormTable: done
+          INFO    Checking word vectors
+          INFO    1/27657 word vectors checked
+          INFO    6001/27657 word vectors checked
+          INFO    12001/27657 word vectors checked
+          INFO    18001/27657 word vectors checked
+          INFO    24001/27657 word vectors checked
+          INFO    SenseTable: done
+          INFO    file written: /home/viktor/Documents/GitHub/gerstnerhungarian/cldf/.transcription-report.json
+          INFO    Summary for dataset /home/viktor/Documents/GitHub/gerstnerhungarian/cldf/cldf-metadata.json
+          - **Varieties:** 1
+          - **Concepts:** 890
+          - **Lexemes:** 4,084
+          - **Sources:** 1
+          - **Synonymy:** 4.59
+          - **Invalid lexemes:** 0
+          - **Tokens:** 19,042
+          - **Segments:** 60 (0 BIPA errors, 0 CLTS sound class errors, 60 CLTS modified)
+          - **Inventory size (avg):** 60.00
+          INFO    file written: /home/viktor/Documents/GitHub/gerstnerhungarian/TRANSCRIPTION.md
+          INFO    file written: /home/viktor/Documents/GitHub/gerstnerhungarian/cldf/lingpy-rcParams.json
+          INFO    ... done gerstnerhungarian [90.6 secs]

 Step 5: Update the readme
 -------------------------